Home > Inside Plezha

 Inside Plezha

-A video player built for cooking, not for watching
+A video player built for kitchen, not for feed

-This is the part no one else has done, and it is the reason Plezha is a separate app instead of a website.
+This is the part no one else has done, and it’s the reason Plezha is a separate app instead of a website or Instagram blog.

 Recipe videos on YouTube and Instagram are built for watch time — voiceovers, backstories, music, the algorithm’s interests, not yours.
 Plezha’s player is built for the opposite.
 No talking.
 No music.
 No ads.
 Every step filmed in a real kitchen, looped, silent except for the sound of what’s happening in the pan.

-You can watch an entire recipe in about 20 seconds before you start — enough to understand the whole process at a glance.
+You can watch an entire recipe in about 20-30 seconds before you start — enough to see the whole process at a glance.
 Then, while you cook, each step is right where your hands need it.
 Nothing to scrub through.
 Nothing to wait for.
 We wrote about why we built it →

 A flow that was engineered, not listed

 In Plezha, the sequence is designed.
-Steps are ordered so that waiting time overlaps with active time, so prep happens when prep makes sense, so the recipe finishes in roughly 20–30 minutes because the path through it was optimised — not because we trimmed the instructions.
-The 20–30 minutes is an outcome of the design, not a marketing claim laid on top of it.
+Steps are ordered so waiting time overlaps with active time, and prep happens when prep makes sense.
+The recipe finishes in roughly 20–35 minutes because the path through it was optimised — not because we trimmed the instructions.
+The 20–35 minutes is an outcome of the design, not a marketing claim laid on top of it.

 Missing an ingredient?
 It tells you what to do

-Real kitchens never have everything.
-Most apps abandon you at that moment — here is the recipe, good luck.
+Real kitchens or supermarkets never have everything.
+Most apps abandon you at that moment — here’s the recipe, good luck.

 Plezha is built for the gap.
-When an ingredient can be swapped, the app tells you exactly what to use instead.
-Sometimes it's a one-line substitution.
-Sometimes it's an explanation of why the swap works so you can judge for yourself.
-Sometimes it's guidance for the moment you're actually standing in the supermarket deciding.
+When an ingredient can be swapped, the app tells you exactly what to use instead, where to find it.
+Sometimes it’s a one-line substitution.
+Sometimes it’s an explanation of why the swap works, so you can judge for yourself.
+Sometimes it’s guidance for the moment you’re standing in the supermarket deciding.
 It adapts to the situation instead of handing you a static list.

 The shopping list builds itself

-Choose what you want to cook, and the ingredients become a single list — combined across recipes, scaled to your servings, with duplicates merged.
-One list.
-One trip.
-You stop buying things you already have and throwing away things you bought and forgot.
+Choose what you want to cook, and the ingredients become a single list — combined across recipes, scaled to your servings, duplicates merged.
+One list, one trip.
+You stop buying what you already have and throwing away what you bought and forgot.

 Nutrition that respects your intelligence